The New Constitutional System — Full Constitutional Model (Judicial and Institutional Version)

 8. Constitutional Pathways and Structural Balance

-8.1 The framework evaluates three constitutional pathways:
+8.1 The framework defines three constitutional pathways:

 (a) continuation of existing arrangements;